idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step04a.md

 - Use of higher order elements (QUAD8)
 - Use of volumetric locking correction

-Useres are encouraged to carefully check their results through convergence studies.
+Users are encouraged to carefully check their results through convergence studies.